 East Side Mill Street at Mill Street Bridge

 While trying that first jury trial, Lincoln and Douglas carried their differences out into the street with an impromptu debate held at this site.
-A precursor of the senate debates, which would come to fruition some 18 years later, both stood riverside in this spot atop a dry goods box for the crowd of locals that gathered around.
+A precursor of the senate debates, which would come to fruition some 18 years later, both stood riverside in this spot atop a dry goods box for the crowd of locals who gathered around.

 Historic Strevell House